mlrun/mlrun/docs/cheat-sheet.md

 ### MLRun server/client overview

-MLRun has two main components, the service and the client (SDK):
+MLRun has two main components, the service and the client (SDK+UI):
 - MLRun service runs over Kubernetes (can also be deployed using local Docker for demo and test purposes) - see [installation documentation](./install.html) for more information
 - MLRun client SDK is installed in your development environment via `pip` and interacts with the service using REST API calls